 Description: Specify a minimum length for power-on passwords and hard disk passwords.
 If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.

 Power-On Password

 Description: Set a power-on password to protect the computer from unauthorized access.
-For more information, see "Passwords introduction" on page 49.
+See "Passwords introduction" on page 41.